sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Local offline voice input

-Runs on macOS · Windows · Linux
+Runs on macOS, Windows and Linux

 Comparison reflects each tool's primary design focus.